Audley End railway station

-Audley End railway station is on the West Anglia Main Line serving the village of Wendens Ambo and the town of Saffron Walden in Essex, England.
+Audley End railway station is on the West Anglia Main Line serving the village of Wendens Ambo and the market town of Saffron Walden in Essex, England.
 It is 41 mi 55 chain down the line from London Liverpool Street and is situated between Newport and Great Chesterford stations.
 Its three-letter station code is AUD.

 The station is managed by Greater Anglia.